neo4j/neo4j-python-driver/TESTING.md

 Testkit is needed to be cloned and configured to run against the Python Driver.
 Use the following steps to configure Testkit.

-1. Clone the Testkit repository
+1. Clone the Testkit repository—preferably not inside this project's folder

 ```
 git clone https://github.com/neo4j-drivers/testkit.git